micmejia/bible-dump/NKJV/Mark/Mark 7.md

 And in vain they worship Me, Teaching _as_ doctrines the commandments of men.'

 ###### 8
-For laying aside the commandment of God, you hold the tradition of men--[^d]the washing of pitchers and cups, and many other such things you do."
+For laying aside the commandment of God, you hold the tradition of men--the washing of pitchers and cups, and many other such things you do."

 ###### 9
-He said to them, "_All too_ well you [^e]reject the commandment of God, that you may keep your tradition.
+He said to them, "_All too_ well you reject the commandment of God, that you may keep your tradition.

 ###### 10
 For Moses said, 'Honor your father and your mother'; and, 'He who curses father or mother, let him be put to death.'